 - An analytic essay or research paper that engages a music-theoretic issue.
 This paper should demonstrate critical and independent thinking in conjunction with the appropriate use of analytic tools, relevant musical examples, and primary and secondary sources as necessary.

-- Please submit the syllabi from your undergraduate theory courses.
+- The syllabi from your undergraduate theory courses.

-- Please ask your recommenders to comment on your teaching abilities, or potential.
+- Ask your recommenders to comment on your teaching abilities, or potential.

-- Note that we may ask candidates for GTA positions to take a keyboard and sight-reading test via Skype.
+Note that we may ask candidates for GTA positions to take a keyboard and sight-reading test via Zoom.